berarma/oversteer/README.md

 hardware support, you'll still need a driver module that enables the hardware on Linux.

-Most wheels will work on Linux but some won't have FFB without specific drivers.
-Additionally, Oversteer recognizes just a set of wheel devices that have been previously tested.
-Contact me to add yours.
+Most wheels will work but won't have FFB without specific drivers that support that feature.

+I can test only on a Logitech G29 Driving Force.
+Please, report your results with other devices.
+More wheel models will be added to this list as they are requested.

+__Use at your own risk.
+Suggestions, bugs and pull requests welcome.__

 ## Supported devices

+_Oversteer_ maintains a list of known wheel devices.
+If your wheel isn't recognized, please contact me.

-This section lists devices recognized by this application.
-Being in this list doesn't imply any level of device support or compatibility in other applications or games.
-When thinking about buying a wheel don't rely solely on the information here.
+This section lists devices currently recognized.
+Being in this list doesn't imply good hardware support. __When thinking about buying a wheel don't rely solely on the information here__.

 _Oversteer_ recognizes the following Logitech wheels which are supported by the default in-kernel module: